 Fact: Green and white asparagus are actually the same variety.
 The difference is that white asparagus is grown in darkness, and consequently has no green pigment (aka chlorophyll).

 Buying and Storing Asparagus

 When shopping for asparagus, look for smooth stalks with tightly closed buds.
-Avoid any stalks that look shriveled or wrinkled.
-Depending on the thickness, between twelve and twenty spears equal about one pound of asparagus.
+Avoid any asparagus that look shriveled or wrinkled.

 As soon as you bring asparagus home from the store, trim about half an inch from the bottom of the spears and place them upright in a container with an inch or two of water in the bottom.
 Just like a bouquet of flowers, asparagus can wilt if it goes without moisture for too long.

 One pound of asparagus is equal to approximately 12 to 18 large spears, 19 to 24 medium spears, 25 to 30 thin spears, or about 3 cups of 1-inch pieces.

 It is best to cook your asparagus the same day you buy it, but it can be stored for up to three days if necessary.
 Just loosely cover the container with a plastic bag and refrigerate it.